Convergence rates for an inertial algorithm of gradient type associated to a smooth nonconvex minimization: Convergence analysis

-Though does not fit into the framework of this paper, we are confident that Lemma \ref{abstrconv} can be extended to the case when we do not assume that $F$ is continuously Fr\`echet differentiable but only that $F$ is proper and lower semicontinuous.
-This assumption will imply some slight modifications in the conclusion of Lemma \ref{abstrconv}, and only the lines of proof at Step IV. must be modified. \end{remark} \begin{corollary} Assume that the sequences from the definition of $(z_n)_{n\in N}$ satisfy $v_n=x_n+\a_n(x_n-x_{n-1})$ and $w_n=x_n+\b_n(x_n-x_{n-1})$ for all $n\ge 0$, (with the convention $x_{-1}\in\R^m$), where $(\a_n)_{n\in\N},(\b_n)_{n\in\N}$ are bounded sequences.
+Though does not fit into the framework of this paper, we are confident that Lemma \ref{abstrconv} can be extended to the case when we do not assume that $F$ is continuously Fr\'echet differentiable but only that $F$ is proper and lower semicontinuous.
+Then, the gradient of $F$ can be replaced by the limiting subdifferential of $F$.
+These assumptions will imply some slight modifications in the conclusion of Lemma \ref{abstrconv} and only the lines of proof at Step IV. must be substantially modified. \end{remark} \begin{corollary} Assume that the sequences from the definition of $(z_n)_{n\in N}$ satisfy $v_n=x_n+\a_n(x_n-x_{n-1})$ and $w_n=x_n+\b_n(x_n-x_{n-1})$ for all $n\ge 1$, where $(\a_n)_{n\in\N},(\b_n)_{n\in\N}$ are bounded sequences.
 Let $c=sup_{n\in\N}(|\a_n|+|\b_n|).$ Then (H3) holds with $c_1=2+c$ and $c_2=c$.
-Further, Lemma \ref{abstrconv} holds true, if we replace \eqref{e00} in its hypotheses by
+Further, Lemma \ref{abstrconv} holds true if we replace \eqref{e00} in its hypotheses by